claudiarella/academic-kickstart/content/authors/admin/_index.md

  - Researchers
  - Visitors

+# I am driven by the wish to probe the fundamentals of physical phenomena and the mathematical structures underlying them.
+My research interests lie in the fields of Theoretical High Energy Physics, Quantum Field Theory, String Theory, and their interplay with Algebraic Geometry and Topology.

+# I am driven by the wish to probe the fundamentals of physical phenomena and the mathematical structures underlying them.
+I am particularly interested in the fields of Theoretical High Energy Physics, Quantum Field Theory, String Theory, Gravity, and their interplay with Algebraic Geometry and Topology.

+# I am driven by the wish to probe the fundamentals of physical phenomena and the mathematical structures underlying them.
+I am particularly interested in the interplay between Quantum Field Theory, String Theory and Gravity, and Algebraic Geometry and Topology.

 ---

 I am a doctoral research assistant in Mathematical and Theoretical Physics in the group of Professor Marcos Marino at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC], and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

-I am driven by the wish to probe the most fundamental physical phenomena and the mathematical structures underlying them.
-My research interests lie in the fields of Theoretical High Energy Physics, Quantum Field Theory, String Theory, and their interplay with Algebraic Geometry and Topology.

 Since September 2020, I am a member of the Scientific Council of the international conference centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.